benedict-yuen/Code-Sample/differential_expression/README.md

 ## Overview

 This directory contains R scripts for analysing gene expression patterns using differential expression (DE) analysis and Weighted Gene Co-Expression Analysis (WGCNA).
-These scripts were developed to investigate the transcriptomic responses of a chemosymbiotic bivalve to prolonged sulhide-deprivation.
+These scripts were developed to investigate the transcriptomic responses of a chemosymbiotic bivalve to extended sulphide-deprivation.
 The experiment comprised three conditions: wild caught (Fresh) clams, clams in aquaria for 10 weeks without a sulphide supply (Washed), clams in aquaria for 10 weeks with a sulphide supply (Sulphidic).

 ## Files Included